axelchalon/axelchalon.github.io/1-concert-review/_posts/2014-10-18-hundred-waters-live-paris.md

 Now that I've seen them live, my respect for them, which was already high up, has gone right through the ceiling.
 They delivered a sublime performance, and I'm so glad – and lucky – to have been part of it.

 Hundred Waters are truly an impressive bunch.
 I'll be sure to keep my eyes on them... and buy my third shirt when they come back.

+_You might be interested in [this other post]({% link 2-music-review/_posts/2015-08-25-hundred-waters-visibly-brilliant.md %}) I wrote about the band, in which I go a bit more in-depth in their creative process!_